 Report on Other Legal and Regulatory Requirements

-As required by the Companies (Auditor's Report) Order 2016 (the Order)issued by the Central Government of India in terms of sub section (11) of section 143 ofthe Act we give in the Annexure A statement on the matters specified in the paragraph 3and 4 of the Order to the extent applicable.
+As required by the Companies (Auditor's Report) Order 2016 ("the Order")issued by the Central Government of India in terms of sub-section (11) of section 143 ofthe Companies Act 2013 we give in the Annexure A' a statement on the mattersspecified in paragraphs 3 and 4 of the Order to the extent applicable.

 a) We have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purposes of our audit.

 b) In our opinion proper books of account as required by law have been kept by theCompany so far as it appears from our examination of those books.